 On the deployment day an Intershop DevOps engineer will perform the deployment according to the instructions in the Service Desk ticket.

 A deployment attendant from the implementation partner must be available for the whole duration of the deployment, even if the deployment happens during the night.

-A close collaboration between Intershop and implementation partner is key to a successful deployment.
+A close collaboration between Intershop and the implementation partner is the key to a successful deployment.
 If anything goes wrong, DEV and OPS need to decide if a rollback should take place or not.

 If, for any reason, the deployment cannot be started on time, the DevOps engineer will inform accordingly - if necessary jointly with the deployment attendant (DEV).

-The deployment attendant performs some basic tests to evaluate the deployment was successful.
+The deployment attendant performs some basic tests to evaluate if the deployment was successful.

 The test has to be completed within 30 minutes.
 If it needs more time, this has to be addressed in advance and must be considered in the deployment scheduling (time).

 The following section describes some general and specific information around deployments.

 It also contains some rules and guidelines which are required for a smooth process.